In-patient luxury rehab center in Thailand

 The most common form of dissociative amnesia is localized amnesia.
 The failure to recall details from a certain time or event is related to traumatic experiences.

 A dissociative memory is localized within a specific window of time.
-But, the patient’s memories remain intact before and after the occurrence.
+However, the patient’s memories remain intact before and after the occurrence.
 One dissociative amnesia example is when a person survives a car wreck.
 They have no memory of that experience, until two days later.
 It means they are experiencing localized amnesia.

 This gap in memory tends to stem from extreme stress or a terrifying experience.
 While generalized amnesia is a rare form of dissociative amnesia, cases such as these are often recorded in patients with profound traumatic experiences such as childhood abuse, sexual abuse, or prolonged mistreatment.